An American journalist, Norman Cousins, once said, “The eternal quest of the individual human being is to shatter his loneliness.”

 Here are a few excellent ways to build intimacy within your friendships:

 - Be a consistent friend

-All of those are also brilliant suggestions for your romantic relationships, but you will also want to grow your level of physical and emotional intimacy.
-This can be done by:
+Those are brilliant suggestions for your romantic relationships, but you will also want to grow your physical and emotional intimacy level.

 - Sharing your thoughts and secrets